mikekeith52/AllStatesForecast/user_guide.md

 - See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults
 - See [Analysis 7](#analysis-7) for an example of how to run a vector error correction model

+### forecast_xgboost
+- `Forecaster.forecast_xgboost(test_length=1,Xvars='all',call_me='xgboost',hyper_params={},set_feature_importance=True)`
+- forecasts with the xboost library (https://xgboost.readthedocs.io/en/latest/python/python_intro.html)
+- Parameters:
+  - **test_length** : int, default 1
+    - the length of the resulting test_set
+    - must be at least 1
+  - **Xvars** : list or "all", default "all"
+    - the independent variables to use in the resulting X dataframes
+  - **call_me** : str, default "xgboost"
+    - the model's nickname -- this name carries to the info, mape, and forecasts attributes
+  - **hyper_params** : dict, default {}
+    - any hyper paramaters that you want changed from the default setting from sklearn, parameter is key, desired setting is value
+    - passed as an argument collection to the sklearn model
+  - **set_feature_importance** : bool, default True
+    - if True, adds a key to feature_importance attribute with the call_me parameter as a key
+    - value is the feature_importance dataframe from eli5 in a pandas dataframe data type
+    - not setting this to True means it will be ignored, which improves speed
+- See [forecast_auto_arima()](#forecast_auto_arima) documentation for an example of how to call a forecast method and access reults

 ## Plotting
 1. `Forecaster.plot(models='all',metric='mape',plot_fitted=False,print_model_form=False,print_metric=False)`
 - Plots time series results of the stored forecasts